MrQauckQauck/rpi-fan-controller/README.md

 # rpi-fan-controller

+So, I can just imagine that 99.75% of people are going to look at this and just shake their heads, maybe even screaming at their screens like, 'Why on earth would you do something so dumb?!'
+Some might even say, 'It’s a pointless idea that doesn’t even need fans!'
+And you know what?
+You’re probably right.
+But hey, sometimes it’s just fun to do dumb little things and mess around.
+Who needs logic when you’ve got curiosity and a dash of chaos?

 This project is designed to control a fan using a Raspberry Pi 5.
 The fan will operate on a schedule, running at full power for 2 hours, followed by a 3-hour shutdown, and then running again for another 2 hours.

 ## Project Structure